appuio/postgresql-backup-container/README.md

-# postgresql-simple-backup-container
+# postgresql-backup-container
-Container to backup PostgreSQL databases running on OpenShift
+Container to do full backups of PostgreSQL databases running on OpenShift.
+The backup is done by the `pg_basebackup` tool.

+Simpler backups using `pg_dump` are available in the [postgresql-simple-backup-container](https://github.com/appuio/postgresql-simple-backup-container) repository.

 ## Intention
 Provide a container that does periodical backups of a PostgreSQL database.